"You people are crazy for not having written a story on me. I'm the realest person on the scene."

 Oglesby lives simply, reading paperback books, painting all day.
 In his free time, he likes to study different religions, "just finding truth in this dull world where we fight and there's greed and sex rules everything."

 He views art as a kind of weight that levels the pendulum between radical hippie culture and the greed of capitalism.
-Thee Imperial represents a place of pure passion and dedication, something he finds too little of in Jacksonville.
+Thee Imperial represents a place of pure passion and dedication, something he finds too little of

 "That building has energy in it, like a well," Oglesby says.
 "I feel sometimes that there is a magnet under the ground and it's my job to protect that magnetic energy."